GEIGEIGEIST/KLOR/case/acrylic/konrad/bluetooth/README.md

 # KLOR KONRAD BLE STACKED ACRYLIC CASE

 You can choose a bottom which supports the SplitKB tenting puck or a top which features the KLOR logotype.
 The rest of the layers are identical.\
+The thickness of the acrylic should be 3mm.\

 ![konrad bluetooth](/case/docs/images/konrad_acryl_ble.png)
 ![konrad bluetooth puck](/case/docs/images/konrad_acryl_ble_puck.png)